-The project aimed to determine the relationships between the flap angle and the aerodynamic forces/coefficients (drag and downforce) generated by the rear wing of a Formula 1 car at different (low) speeds, and hence determine whether there was an optimum flap angle for the DRS.
+The project aimed to determine the relationship between the flap angle and the aerodynamic forces/coefficients (drag and downforce) generated by the rear wing of a Formula 1 car at different (low) speeds, and hence determine whether there was an optimum flap angle for the DRS.
 I defined the optimum flap angle as the angle at which the drag force on the rear wing was minimum.
-Then I built a scale model of the rear wing and conducted experiments in a wind tunnel to measure the forces at different flap angles/airspeeds.
+Then I built a scale model of the rear wing and conducted wind tunnel experiments to measure the forces at different flap angles/airspeeds.

-I used CFD (Computation Fluid Dynamics) simulation technology available on SimScale which helped me design my experiments in the wind tunnel.
+I used CFD (computational fluid dynamics) simulation technology available on SimScale which helped me design my wind tunnel experiments.
 In addition, they also allowed me to generate a set of theoretical results which I could then compare with the experimental results.

 I conducted preliminary simulations to determine the effect of the geometric simplifications (shown in Figure 2) on the expected results.
 I also used CFD simulations to choose the scale of the model by determining the maximum forces for each scale and to identify the effect of the wind tunnel’s walls on the expected results (compared to free-stream conditions).
 The selected airspeeds and flap angles were also investigated to obtain a set of theoretical results.
-Experimental testing in the wind tunnel began only after all simulations had been completed.
+Wind tunnel experiments began only after all simulations had been completed.

 I used hex-dominant parametric meshes because hex cells provide more accurate results in general and a parametric mesh is easily customizable.
 I based my meshes on the SimScale tutorial.
 However, I had to change the cross-sectional area by modifying the background mesh box’s cell count and the mesh refinements.
 The resultant meshes had the same cross-sectional area as the wind tunnel.